 Please note that TOEFL results are only valid for two years from the date the test was written.

 Applicants whose mother tongue is not English may be asked to demonstrate an English-language proficiency beyond the submission of the language proficiency test scores.

-The deadline for online submission of your completed uApply application and uploaded supporting documents is December 15 annually (Fall admission only).
-Click below for application process and required supporting information.
+The deadline for online submission of your completed application and uploaded supporting documents is December 1 annually (Fall admission only).

 - Letters of Reference: Within the online application, applicants must provide valid institutional e-mail addresses for three (3) referees.
 McGill University will send an email to each referee applicants identify on the application form, asking for a reference in support of their application to be admitted.
 Referees will be invited to login to a secure portion of the McGill website where they will be required to answer questions about the applicant and will be given the ability to 1) input (via text box) a reference letter either by typing it in directly or by cut-and-paste from an existing document or 2) to upload a letter of reference in PDF format.